MartinezTorres/z80_babel/README.md

 ### Test and Benchmark Tool

-The code in this repository contains a *test and benchmark* program for the only Z80-based platform is it worth to use, the MSX.
+The code in this repository contains a *test and benchmark* program for the only Z80-based platform is it worth using, the MSX.
 This program is meant to test if the aforementioned pipelines **work**, check its competitiveness in terms of **size** and **speed**.

 #### Organization